lolo859/vodka-dev/docs/vodka-lib-usage.md

 This class make the output for a vodka instruction (with or without library).

 **Arguments that should be set just after declaration:**
-- `std::string name` : the name of the instruction
+- `std::std::string name` : the name of the instruction
 - `std::string source` : the source of the instruction. **For the moment, all available source is `<builtin>`, signifying that the instruction isn't from a plugin.**
 - `std::string library` : the library from which the instruction come from.
 If the instruction is a cell defined into the source file or a instruction managed by the Vodka transcoder, this attribute should be set as `<no_library>`
 - `std::string uid` : the UID of the line